 - Mix the wet ingredients together in a medium bowl.

 - Add the wet to the dry and mix until just combined.
-Fold in the sprinkles at the very end and mix at little as possible.

-- Divide the mixture into cupcake papers
+- Divide the mixture into cupcake papers.

-- Bake at 340 for about 20 minutes or until the centers are springy to the touch.
-Baking time depends on the size of your cupcakes
+- Bake at 340F for about 20 minutes or until the centers are springy to the touch.
+Baking time depends on the size of your cupcakes.

 - Roll fondant into small balls.
 Wet and roll in sanding sugar.

-Press some fondant into a rounded glass or small bowl to form the body.
+- Press some fondant into a rounded glass or small bowl to form the body.

-Roll some fondant out to a thin sheet.
+- Roll some fondant out to a thin sheet.
 Use the back of a piping tip to cut circles for the feet.
 Roll the circles out a bit to form ovals.
 Mix the pink food coloring with a small amount of fondant.
 Roll out and use 2 small round piping tips to create the pads for the feet.

-Assemble by brushing a small amount of water where the fondant needs to be joined.
+- Assemble by brushing a small amount of water where the fondant needs to be joined.